 The initial costs of purchasing these systems are significant and the Government does not currently offer subsidies, but they have made all renewable energy equipment completely duty-free as an incentive.

-The 5 MW Solar Farm is the Island's commercial solar project, located on a 20-acre site in Bodden Town, Grand Cayman.
-This solar farm was also the first Independent Power Producer (IPP) in Grand Cayman, selling electricity to CUC through a Power Purchase Agreement (PPA).
+The 5 MW Utility-Scale Solar Farm is the Island's commercial solar project, located on a 20-acre site in Bodden Town.
+This solar farm was also the first Independent Power Producer (IPP) in Grand Cayman, selling 100% of electricity produced to CUC through a Power Purchase Agreement (PPA).
 The farm comprises 21,690 poly-crystalline photovoltaic (solar) modules, each with a DC-rated capacity of 305 watts.
 The facility is connected to CUC’s Bodden Town Substation and provides equivalent energy to power approximately 800 homes with clean, renewable solar energy.
-Additional solar farms and possibly wind farms in the Cayman Islands would lessen our dependency on fossil fuels and decrease the millions we spend on importing diesel fuel each year.

-CUC’s Integrated Resource Plan (IRP), approved in early 2019, calls for new technologies to be introduced, including significant amounts of solar and wind power.
-Other technologies are being considered in order to reduce the overall level of greenhouse gas emissions associated with electricity generation.
-The IRP dovetails with the National Energy Policy (NEP) and will give shape to the energy generation plans for Grand Cayman over the next 30 years.
-Both the IRP and NEP call for a significant increase in renewable energy projects over the next 10 years.
+CUC’s Integrated Resource Plan (IRP) calls for new, less carbon intensive technologies to be introduced, including significant amounts of solar and wind power.
+Other technologies considered include the conversion of existing generating units to operate as dual fuel engines utilising cleaner-burning natural gas, the deployment of appropriate amounts of energy storage, and the integration of a municipal solid waste-to-energy plant in order to reduce the overall level of greenhouse gas emissions associated with electricity generation.
+The IRP aligns with Cayman’s National Energy Policy (NEP) and will give shape to the energy generation plans for Grand Cayman over the next 30 years.
+Both the IRP and NEP call for a significant increase in the number of utility-scale and customer-sited renewable energy projects in the Cayman Islands.

 Solar Power Storage